Be Graceful to Your Heart

-When I think of February being the shortest month of the year and the only month with fewer than 30 days, many fun events/activities come to mind: Black History Month, Super Bowl (yay Ravens), Valentine’s Day, Ground Hog Day and President’s Day.
-However, something fairly new on the calendar in recent years is Heart Healthy Month.
-According to the annual national health awareness calendar, more specifically for women, “Go Red for Women” sponsored by the American Heart Association, with the purpose of raising awareness of heart disease in women.
-In the past when one heard statistics about heart disease, the attention always seemed geared toward men.
+When I think of February being the shortest month of the year and the only month with fewer than 30 days, many fun events/activities come to mind: Black History Month, Super Bowl (yay Ravens), Valentine’s Day, Ground Hog Day, and President’s Day.
+However, Heart Healthy Month has been relatively new on the calendar in recent years.
+According to the annual national health awareness calendar, specifically for women, “Go Red for Women” is sponsored by the American Heart Association to raise awareness of heart disease in women.
+In the past, when one heard statistics about heart disease, the attention always seemed geared toward men.
 But anyone can be at risk.
+Are you being grateful to your heart?

-As I mentioned on my “about” page of this blog, I’ve been in pharmaceutical sales for the past 15 years.
-My years in the pharmaceutical industry has afforded me great awareness and information on healthcare and staying healthy.
-I have been fortunate to sell in many different aspects that benefit our health including cardiovascular.
+As I mentioned on this blog’s “about” page, I’ve been in pharmaceutical sales for 15 years.
+My years in the pharmaceutical industry have afforded me great awareness and information on healthcare and staying healthy.
+I have been fortunate to sell many aspects that benefit our health, including cardiovascular.
 Years ago, I promoted pharmaceuticals that focused on improving quality of life with “heart drugs.”
-Diseases of the heart include some of the following stroke, heart attack and coronary artery disease.
+Diseases of the heart include some of the following: stroke, heart attack, and coronary artery disease.

-I would like to share a few key points that as women are gracefully aging, one need keep the following points in mind with regards to heart health:
+I want to share a few critical points that as women are gracefully aging, one needs to keep the following points in mind about heart health:

 Factors that Increase Your Risk for Heart Disease: